guides

 When you have multiple stylists, availability management gets complicated fast.
 Someone takes annual leave, someone switches to part-time, a new hire joins three days a week.
 Every change needs to be reflected instantly in what clients can book — not discovered at the end of the week when you find a double-booking.

 Proper management software gives each team member their own configurable weekly schedule.
 DoTheBeauty, for example, handles per-stylist weekly availability natively: set which days each person works, which services they offer, and whether they're currently bookable.
 Switch off a team member for a day and their slots disappear from client-facing booking immediately — no manual calendar edits required.
+For a detailed comparison of scheduling tools, the salon scheduling software guide covers what to look for.

 Access control: who sees what